-I have been a smidge slow updating a few other posts, and I think that is because I have been busy reading new-to-me George R.R.
+I have been a smidge slow updating a few other posts, and I think that is because I have been busy re-reading or reading new-to-me George R.R.
 Martin stories in order to keep up with the full Martinworld decoding on this blog.

 So as I did with The Needle Men, and with Only Kids are Afraid of the Dark, here I have transcribed this short story and will soon add the companion A Song of Ice and Fire notes to show the parallels in themes and motifs, ‘cuz that is what I do in my life.

 Any reader of ASOIAF, or any part of the Martinworld literary maze, should get excited over this story.
 Many familiars show up such as shadows, dead people, spider silk, special swords, boots, the specialness of inns, spices, pines, and of course, the fire and ice sides of the story.
+In this story, Martin introduces into his world the deodand that are used as a type of undead draught horse.
+And the introduction of Molloqos is reminiscent of Tormund introducing the men of the Frozen Shore to Jon and warning Jon not the trust them, as they do worship odd, icy gods.
+The book A Dance with Dragons was released in 2011, two years after A Night at the Tarn House was published, so there could have been some writing overlap between these two stories.

 It is all there mixed around on one delicious meat pie!

-This story was written in 2009 to add to the Jack Vance tribute anthology, Songs of the Dying Earth.
+This story was published in 2009 to add to the Jack Vance tribute anthology, Songs of the Dying Earth.
 Here is a excerpt about the story written by Martin himself and posted on his Not A Blog site.

 - I’d read three-quarters of ‘Tarn House’ weekend before last at CoSine in Colorado Springs, but this was the first time I’d gone through the whole thing since mailing it off to my co-editor, Gardner Dozois.
 It held up pretty well, I thought.
 No one writes like Jack Vance but Jack Vance, which made this a rather intimidating assignment… but fun as well.
 Many of the other writers in the book attempted to recreate Vance’s unique style, but I was content just to nod in that direction, and try my best to evoke his world and some of his wit.
 The readers will be the judge of how well I did, but my hope is that the Vance fans out there will enjoy meeting Molloqos, Lirianne, and the Great Chimwazle (whose name is an obscure Howard Waldrop swipe, I blush to confess) as much as I did writing about them.